MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-add-multi-user-support.md

 ms.localizationpriority: medium
 ---

-# Add multi-user support to a Unity game
+# Adding multi-user support to a Unity game

 > [!IMPORTANT]
-> The Xbox Live Unity plugin does not support achievements or online multiplayer and is only recommended for [Xbox Live Creators Program](../../../join-dev-program/developer-program-overview.md) members.
+> The Xbox Live Unity plugin does not support achievements or online multiplayer and is only recommended for members of the Xbox Live Creators Program; see [Choosing an Xbox Live developer program](../../../join-dev-program/live-dev-program-overview.md).

 Multi-user support is supported by the Xbox Live Unity Plugin for scenarios that involve multiple local players.
 Each player can use their own Xbox Live account for stats and sign-in.